ErandaMadusanka/ErandaMadusanka/README.md

 ## Hi there 👋

 ### What I Do
-- **DevOps**: Building and maintaining scalable, reliable, and secure infrastructure.
+- **Software Engineer**: Designing, building, and maintaining scalable applications using modern frameworks and libraries.
-- **Data**: Managing, processing, and extracting valuable insights from large datasets.
-- **MLOps**: Streamlining the machine learning lifecycle to deploy and manage models efficiently.
+- **Code Quality and Testing**: Applying best practices for code quality and testing, including unit testing, integration testing, and end-to-end testing.
 - **Linux**: Extensive experience with Linux systems.

 ### Tech Stack